fluid-media/fluid-media.github.io/deepdocs.md

 *Hypothesis 3*: Our particular design of this new medium will, in fact, both improve the authoring experience for authors and result in more helpful artifacts for readers.

-Such a project has the potential to provide the basis for clear human-to-human communication and specification of deep learning algorithms, enabling these crucial algorithms to be more clearly understood, audited, and edited by domain experts and by an interested member of the public.
+Such a project has the potential to provide the basis for clear human-to-human communication and specification of deep learning algorithms, enabling these crucial algorithms to be more clearly understood, audited, and edited by domain experts and by interested members of the public.

-Such a medium would include first-class support for the following _explanatory, narrative_ modalities at a static, generic specification level:
+To start off, we think such a medium would include first-class support for the following modes of explaining a _deep learning model architecture_ at a static level (i.e. not running it):

 - prose
 - concrete examples, e.g. input-output pairs